 by any other name would smell as sweet.”

-By now you’ve likely guessed I have switched to a major international real estate organization.
-Recently as I was interviewing potential brokerage firms for myself, I came across a great office that is affiliated with a highly respected organization globally.
-My real estate brokerage firm of choice is Berkshire Hathaway HomeServices.
-I chose this office not only because of the Berkshire Hathaway corporate name and its many advantages, but because this office understands the need to operate in the global real estate market not just the Southwest Florida real estate market.
+By now you’ve likely guessed I have switched to a major real estate organization.
+Recently as I was interviewing potential brokerage firms for myself.
+My real estate brokerage firm of choice is Royal Shell Real Estate.
 Make no mistake, most all real estate in Florida is a part of the global real estate market.
 We are a growing destination for the world.
-Visit my web site www.FloridaLuxuryBroker.com to see just some of the benefits I can offer just by my affiliation with Berkshire Hathaway HomeServices Florida Realty.
+Visit my website www.FloridaLuxuryBroker.com to see just some of the benefits I can offer just by my affiliation with Royal Shell Real Estate.
 Contact me anytime to discuss how this affiliation along with my experience and knowledge makes me the best choice for your real estate transaction representation.